ryanklee/LLM-Workflow-Director/docs/domain_model.md

 4. PriorityManager
    - Receives current state from StateManager
    - Provides priority information to WorkflowDirector
-   - Incorporates LLM evaluations from LLMManager
+   - Incorporates LLM evaluations from ClaudeManager

-5. LLMManager
+5. ClaudeManager
    - Receives context and prompts from WorkflowDirector
    - Provides processed responses back to WorkflowDirector
    - Interacts with VectorStore for context retrieval
    - Uses ExternalToolIntegrator for tool-augmented tasks
-   - Coordinates with AdaptiveLearningManager for tier selection
+   - Coordinates with AdaptiveLearningManager for model selection
+   - Implements caching mechanisms for optimizing API usage

 6. UserInteractionHandler
    - Receives information and options from WorkflowDirector